TimCares/MasterThesis/docs/thesis/conclusion/impact.typ

 performance, which is not surprising given that we compare against models developed by large organizations such as OpenAI, Meta, and Microsoft, it demonstrates the potential of utilizing existing components to generate new model paradigms like multimodal models.
-We hope that this proof-of-concept will inspire other researchers to explore efficient methods for training multimodal models and models in general, thereby making the technology more accessible.
+We hope that this proof-of-concept will inspire other researchers to explore efficient methods for training multimodal models, thereby making the technology more accessible.

 The current trend in deep learning emphasizes scaling models, data, and computational resources, as illustrated by OpenAI’s neural scaling laws (see @neural_scaling_law_fig).
 However, we believe that